The battle to be Washington State’s starting QB: Here are the four contenders

 Guarantano, a sixth-year senior who’s started 32 games at Tennessee?

-Cooper, who had the best stats of the four contenders at Saturday’s first scrimmage?
+Cooper, who had the best stats of the four contenders at the first Saturday?

 Or Gabalis, who turned down offers at Army, Navy and Air Force to be a preferred walk-on at WSU?